L-nsamba/urban_mobility_data_explorer_Group-15/README.md

 * The API endpoints can run immediately without executing the ETL pipeline.
 Re-running the ETL pipeline may cause duplication of data

 ### OPTION B - Full Setup (Run ETL Pipeline)
-* Use this option if you want to recreate the database and populate it from scratch
+<strong> 1.
+Create an empty database and respective tables </strong>
-* 1️⃣ <strong> Create an empty database and respective tables </strong>
+* Use this option if you want to recreate the database and populate it from scratch <br>
 ```
     CREATE DATABASE <your_database_name>
     USE <your_database_name>
     CREATE TABLE trips;
     CREATE TABLE zones;
 ```
-* 2️⃣ <strong> Configure environment variables </strong>
+<strong> 2.
+Configure environment variables </strong>
 * Create a ```.env``` file:
  ```
      DB_USER=your_user